A complete guide to startup taxes

 Statutory Employees

-There are a handful of jobs that meet the federal requirements for not being employees, but the employer is still required to withhold Social Security and Medicare taxes, and sometimes pay unemployment taxes.
-This usually is just for delivery drivers, homeworkers who follow specific guidelines and certain salespeople.
-If one of these applies to your business I would recommend doing more research and getting a professional opinion before determining if you can have your workers perform their duties as independent contractors.
-This status is not commonly used these days, but can provide substantial tax savings to your workers when structured properly.
+There are a handful of jobs that meet the federal requirements for not being employees, but the employer is still required to withhold Social Security and Medicare taxes and, sometimes, pay unemployment taxes.
+This usually is just for delivery drivers, homeworkers who follow specific guidelines, and certain salespeople.
+If one of these applies to your business, I would recommend doing more research and getting a professional opinion before determining if you can have your workers perform their duties as independent contractors.
+This status is not commonly used these days but can provide substantial tax savings to your workers when structured properly.

 Stock Options